 Be clear about how often you and your contractor will discuss issues within the project.
 An ideal way to make this a habit is by including change orders as a topic in your monthly meetings.
 This way, even if there is no change to discuss, it allows the lines of communication to be open.

-For more clarity, you can also require your contractor to be as descriptive as possible in each line item of the change order.
-This allows your contractor to analyze the ripple effect of a change before it gets to you.
+For more clarity, you can require your contractor to be as descriptive as possible in each line item of the change order.
+This promotes analysis of the change’s ripple effect before it gets to you.
 Assessing the ripple effect may even uncover a better solution before submittal.

 Although it’s no secret that changes can occur before all documentation is completed, you should be clear when you want change order documentation from your contractor.
 There is no rule of thumb for how often documentation should be submitted because it can work differently depending on the organization.

-For example, one of our clients prefers change order documentation be submitted quarterly to minimize paperwork.
-Another client chooses to request completed documentation 60 days following the change.
-Whether you decide to request documentation quarterly or every 60 days, you and your contractor must agree on an interval that works for both of you.
+For example, one Haskell client prefers change order documentation be submitted quarterly to minimize paperwork.
+Another requests that completed documentation 60 days following the change.
+You and your contractor should agree on an interval that works for both of you.

 Below are several best practices you should apply before you encounter a change order.